MLBB M4 World Championship: Branding

-The announcement of the venue of M4 World Championships was made on August 25, 2022, when the Mobile Legends: Bang Bang Official YouTube channel released the Host City announcement where Jakarta was chosen to host the fourth iteration of the tournament.
-However, it would take until December 7, 2022, when the Mobile Legends: Bang Bang social media accounts were to begin to hype up the upcoming world tournament.
+The announcement of the venue of the M4 World Championship was made on 25 August 2022, when the Mobile Legends: Bang Bang official YouTube channel released the Host City announcement where Jakarta was chosen to host the fourth iteration of the tournament.
+However, it would take until 7 December 2022, when the Mobile Legends: Bang Bang social media accounts were to begin to hype up the upcoming world tournament.

-On December 5, 2022, Moonton confirmed that M4 will be held in Indonesia and the tournament is set to follow its original schedule with the release of the official trailer on YouTube.
+On 5 December 2022, Moonton confirmed that M4 will be held in Indonesia and the tournament is set to follow its original schedule with the release of the official trailer on YouTube.

 M4 Pass

-On December 16, 2022, Moonton announced that the Marksman Hero Beatrix will be receiving this edition's special M4 Pass Skin.
+On 16 December 2022, Moonton announced that the Marksman Hero Beatrix will be receiving this edition's special M4 Pass Skin.
 The M4 Pass is a in-game pass that gives players rewards and incentives while doing Daily Tasks and Challenges.
 The M4 Pass included custom M4 effects such as Recall Animations, Kill Animations, a Trail Animation for the Hero, Limited Edition Skins and in-game rewards that can be used to unlock more rewards.

-Upon purchasing any M4 Pass, Beatrix's "Light Chaser" Skin would be attained by every person who purchase it while its prime skin "Stellar Brilliance" is able to be attained once the player's M4 pass reaches Level 75.
-The M4 Pass was officially made to be available on December 20.
+Upon purchasing any M4 Pass, Beatrix's "Light Chaser" Skin would be attained by every person who purchases it while its prime skin "Stellar Brilliance" can be attained once the player's M4 pass reaches Level 75.
+The M4 Pass was officially made to be available on 20 December.

 Theme Song

-On December 18, 2022, the teaser for this year's M4 was released.
-Eventually, on December 24, 2022, "Dare To Be Great" was released as the official song of the tournament.
+On 18 December 2022, the teaser for this year's M4 was released.
+Eventually, on 24 December 2022, "Dare To Be Great" was released as the official song of the tournament.
 Three days later, the official music video was released featuring players from the 16 qualified teams and rosters of the tournament.